What is Azure Boards?

 - List work items for the purposes of sharing with others or doing bulk updates.
 Triage a set of items to prioritize or assign.

 - Create status and trend charts that you then can add to dashboards.

-- Work items: Use to quickly find work items assigned to you or pivot or filter work items based on other criteria, such as work items that you follow, that you're mentioned in, or that you viewed or updated.
+- Work items: Use to quickly find work items that are assigned to you.
+Pivot or filter work items based on other criteria, such as work items that you follow, that you're mentioned in, or that you viewed or updated.